decodingml/llm-twin-course/README.md

 ## Install & Usage

-To understand how to install and run the LLM Twin code, go to the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) dedicated document.
+To understand how to **install and run the LLM Twin code end-to-end**, go to the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) dedicated document.

 > [!NOTE]
 > Even though you can run everything solely using the [INSTALL_AND_USAGE](https://github.com/decodingml/llm-twin-course/blob/main/INSTALL_AND_USAGE.md) dedicated document, we recommend that you read the articles to understand the LLM Twin system and design choices fully.

 ### Bonus Superlinked series

-The bonus Superlinked series has an extra dedicated [README](https://github.com/decodingml/llm-twin-course/blob/main/6-bonus-superlinked-rag/README.md) that you can access under the [6-bonus-superlinked-rag](https://github.com/decodingml/llm-twin-course/tree/main/6-bonus-superlinked-rag) directory.
+The **bonus Superlinked series** has an extra dedicated [README](https://github.com/decodingml/llm-twin-course/blob/main/6-bonus-superlinked-rag/README.md) that you can access under the [6-bonus-superlinked-rag](https://github.com/decodingml/llm-twin-course/tree/main/6-bonus-superlinked-rag) directory.

 In that section, we explain how to run it with the improved RAG layer powered by [Superlinked](https://rebrand.ly/superlinked-github).